cwbads22/bubblesort/README.md

 <p>
 Algorithm to sort elements by comparing them to the next one in the array and swapping positions.

-From The Odin Project FullStack Ruby-on-Rails path.
+Practice from The Odin Project FullStack Ruby-on-Rails path.
 </p>